-The most common of these include massage, myotherapy, occupational therapy, osteopathy, and physiotherapy.
+The most common of these include chiropractic, massage, myotherapy, occupational therapy, osteopathy, physiotherapy and reflexology.

-You can read more about many of these different types of therapies in Section 1 of the RA selfcare plan under Working with your healthcare team or in our blog Physical or manual therapies.
+You can read more about many of these different types of therapies in Section 1 of the PsA self-care plan under Working with your healthcare team or in the separate MSK blog Physical or manual therapies.